Tiropita: A Greek-Style Feta Cheese Appetizer (with Puff Pastry)

 Bake in the preheated oven for 25 to 30 minutes or until golden brown.

-Serve these with a Greek salad and dinner is served!
+Serve these with a Greek salad and you have a light lunch ready to go!

 LA Life includes…